 During the annual Worldwide Developers Conference, Apple announced that its upcoming iOS 15 update will offer iPhone owners more control over their privacy and data.
 This may sound like good news all-round for the average person.
 But for email marketers, this data is what helps create effective email campaigns that deliver the right content to users and brand consumers.

 You’ve probably already noticed that Apple has mostly steered clear of using newsletters as an avenue to market its product.
 So the three major changes likely to affect email will come as no surprise.
 Let’s look at Apple’s new mail privacy update:

 One feature of the new privacy update will be the users ability to disable tracking pixels within Apple Mail.
-This means that senders can no longer rely on seeing when an email has been successfully opened.
+This means that senders can no longer rely on seeing when users open their email.
 Although disabling tracking pixels is not entirely new.
 According to a report carried out by Litmus earlier this year, it found that 93.5% of all email opens on phones come in through Apple Mail on iPhones or iPads.

 Therefore, the impact of this feature compared to previous providers could be significantly more.
 The privacy protections, which need the user’s consent, would apply to any email opened on Apple’s Mail app.
 If the user uses the Gmail app or another mail app, the privacy controls will not be affected.
 This makes it even more important that senders segment their lists and database to determine the potential impact.